ethtri/SnapCase_App/Snapcase-Flow-Mockups/Flow-2-Status-and-Tracking/Mobile/Screen-5-Order-History/snapcase-notes-delta-screen-5.md

 ### E) Accessibility
 1. Search input uses `aria-label="Search order history"` and updates results count via `aria-live="polite"` region.
 2. Status filters are toggle buttons with `aria-pressed`.
-Ensure 44px touch target and 4.5:1 contrast in both themes.
+Ensure `var(--control-height)` touch target and 4.5:1 contrast in both themes.
 3. Card acts as listitem inside `role="list"`. `View status` and `Reorder` remain explicit buttons (do not rely on entire card click alone) to avoid ambiguity.
 4. Focus trap not needed, but maintain logical order: Back > Title > Search > Filters > Export > List items (status, actions) > Load More.
 5. CSV export button announces progress with `aria-busy` on the button and provides downloadable file description when ready.